Do-It-Yourself Safety Perception Survey: Nine Step Process

 Step 7 VALIDATE

-Even with the survey comments option, there may be times when the comments provided from the survey do not give sufficient information to act.
-In these cases, focus groups can be very helpful for getting that little bit of extra information.
-Another method that we have used is set up a kiosk with a computer and then ask employees to help us validate certain survey statements.
+Even with the survey comments option, there may be times when the comments provided from the survey do not give sufficient information for you to take action.
+In these cases, focus groups can be very helpful for getting the extra information needed.
+Another method that we have used is to set up a kiosk with a computer and then ask employees to stop at the station to respond to certain survey statements to help validate them.
 Sometimes it is advantageous to randomly select employees to participate in this validation process.

 Step 8 FEEDBACK

 Before the survey was administered, hopefully you promised employees that survey findings would be communicated back to them.
 Do not overwhelm them with survey data that can be misinterpreted.
 Instead, it is best to provide an easy-to-understand summary of the survey findings.
 If employees ask to review the full report, the surveyor may want to guide them through the data.
 Another effective means of communicating survey results is to release a short newsletter outlining key strengths, opportunities for improvement, and action steps that will be taken.

 Keep all employees up-to-date on the actions the company is taking, or planning to take, in response to the survey results.
 Action on report recommendations must be taken.
 Experience has shown that conducting a safety perception survey creates a strong expectation that the company will take action on the findings.
 Employees take their investment in the safety perception survey process seriously and expect to see results.
 If you disappoint them, it may be difficult to get their cooperation on future surveys.